Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Each of us is a unique strand in the intricate web of life and here to make a contribution."
+> "Success is like reaching an important birthday and finding you're exactly the same."
-> — **Deepak Chopra**
+> — **Audrey Hepburn**

 ---